wezm/wezm.net/v2/content/posts/2024/tech-stack/index.md

 All of this is packed into a monstrous [Fractal Design Torrent case][torrent] with a lot of slow, quiet fans to try to keep all the hot things under control.
 This build was optimised for my development activities (both work and personal) with occasional gaming.
-For future comparisons it does a clean Prince build[^1] in 1m50s and scores 2966/20174 in Geekbench 6.
+For future comparisons it does a clean [Prince] build[^1] in 1m50s and scores 2966/20174 in Geekbench 6.

 In early 2024 I started having trouble with pain in my hands from mousing.
 For nearly 20 odd years I've alternated mouse hands to load balance the wear on my hands.
 However this was an issue in both.
 That led me to try a vertical mouse, which didn't initially help.
 I then tried a wrist rest but it was super hard and the pain remained.
-I got different softer one and now the vertical mouse is comfortable and my hands have stopped complaining.
+I got a different softer one and now the vertical mouse is comfortable and my hands have stopped complaining.

 #### Laptop